dpeerlab/MaskRCNN_cell/README.md

 * Train on custom dataset.
 Example: [train_custom_data.ipynb].

-  * Load data.
+  * Load data

-  * Data augmentation.
+  * Data augmentation

-  * Adjust training parameter.
-Current parameters are optimized for 200X images.
+  * Adjust training parameters.
+Current parameters are optimized for 200X images

-  * Backend and pertained model parameters.
+  * Set model backend and pretained weights

   * Training.
-Progress of training can be viewed with `tensorboard --logdir logs/`
+Training progress can be viewed using `tensorboard --logdir logs/`

   * Tip:

-    * GPU is highly recommend for training process.
+    * GPU is highly recommended for training

-* Predict segmentation on images with pre-trained model [predict_segmentation.ipynb]
+* Predict segmentation on images using pre-trained model [predict_segmentation.ipynb]
-  * Load target images.
+  * Load target images
-  * Adjust prediction parameters.
+  * Adjust prediction parameters
-  * Predict on example image.
+  * Predict segmentation on example image
   * Batch output.
-The model allows input of a list of images and it will generate masks in Json format together with the original image overlapped with the mask.
+The model allows input of a list of images, and it will generate masks in JSON format together with the original image overlaid with the mask
   * Prediction on large image via stitching function.
-The memory usage of the model depends on the maximum target number set in the prediction parameter and the size of input image.
-E.g., input image of 1024x1024 pixel with 3500 max prediction could take 8 G memory.
+The model's memory usage depends on the maximum target number set in the prediction parameter and on the size of input image.
+For example, an input image of 1024x1024 pixels with 3500 max prediction could take 8 GB of memory.
   * Tip:
     * CPU or GPU?
-Prediction can be done under CPU environment.
-And since for most services and computers, there are much more memory in CPU than GPU.
-It is actually cheaper and more stable to do prediction in CPU environment.
+Prediction can be performed in a CPU environment, and since most CPU setups provide more memory than GPUs, it is actually cheaper and more stable to perform prediction in a CPU environment.